nomadscientist/training-material/topics/imaging/tutorials/stain-quantification-color-deconvolution/tutorial.md

 # The Dataset: Cardiac Tissue After Myocardial Infarction

-The images in this tutorial come from a study investigating the role of 4-oxo retinoic acid (4-oxo RA) in maintaining hematopoietic stem cell dormancy after myocardial infarction (MI) {% cite Rettkowski2025 %}.
+The images in this tutorial come from a study ({% cite Rettkowski2025 %}) investigating the role of 4-oxo retinoic acid (4-oxo RA) in maintaining hematopoietic stem cell dormancy after myocardial infarction (MI).
 Understanding this biological context helps interpret what the numbers mean.

 **The experimental model:** Mouse hearts were subjected to LAD coronary artery ligation to induce MI.
 Animals were treated with 4-oxo RA or with the vehicle solution (DSMO) after MI.
 Serial cardiac sections were stained to assess the post-infarction immune response.